JointDiff: Bridging Continuous and Discrete in Multi-Agent Trajectory Generation: Method

 \textbf{Weak-Possessor-Guidance (WPG).} This modality conditions generation on a sequence of ball possessors.
 The guidance signal $\gG_{\text{WPG}}$ is a sequence $[n_1, n_2, \dots, n_L]$ where each $n_i \in \{1, \dots, N-1\}$ denotes a player index.
 This sequence is encoded as a one-hot matrix $G \in \mathbb{R}^{L \times N}$. \begin{itemize} \item \textbf{Key/Value ($K$, $V$).} Each possessor index in $G$ is mapped through a learnable agent embedding layer $N_{\text{emb}} \in \mathbb{R}^{N \times 256}$, yielding $K = V = N_{\text{emb}}(G) \in \mathbb{R}^{L \times 256}$. \item \textbf{Query ($Q$).} The query is derived solely from the ball's intermediate representation: $Q = H[:, 0] \in \mathbb{R}^{T \times 256}$, where index $0$ corresponds to the ball. \item \textbf{Positional Encoding.} 1D sinusoidal positional encodings \citep{vaswani2017attention} are added to $Q$ (along the temporal dimension $T$) and to $K$, $V$ (along the possession sequence dimension $L$). \item \textbf{MHA and Update.} The update is applied only to the ball's trajectory: $H'[:, 0] = H[:, 0] + \mathrm{MHA}(Q, K, V)$. \item \textbf{Agent Embedding Addition.} To facilitate social reasoning, the learnable agent embedding for each player $n \in \{1, \dots, N - 1\}$ is added to their respective representation: $H'[:, n] = H[:, n] + N_{\text{emb}}(n)$. \end{itemize}

 \textbf{Text-Guidance.} This modality conditions generation on a natural language prompt $\gG_{\text{text}}$.
-The text is tokenized and encoded using a frozen, pre-trained T5-Base encoder \citep{raffel2020exploring}, producing $G \in \mathbb{R}^{L \times 768}$. \begin{itemize} \item \textbf{Key/Value ($K$, $V$).} The text embeddings are projected to the model's dimension: $K = V = \text{Linear}(G) \in \mathbb{R}^{L \times 256}$. \item \textbf{Query ($Q$).} The query is formed from the representation of all agents.
+The text is tokenized and encoded using a frozen, pre-trained T5-Base Encoder \citep{raffel2020exploring}, producing $G \in \mathbb{R}^{L \times 768}$, where $L$ is the number of tokens and $d=768$. \begin{itemize} \item \textbf{Key/Value ($K$, $V$).} The text embeddings are projected to the model's dimension: $K = V = \text{Linear}(G) \in \mathbb{R}^{L \times 256}$. \item \textbf{Query ($Q$).} The query is formed from the representation of all agents.
 To distinguish between agents, the learnable agent embedding is added before projection: $Q[:, n] = H[:, n] + N_{\text{emb}}(n) \in \mathbb{R}^{T \times 256}$ for each agent $n$. \item \textbf{Positional Encoding.} 1D positional encodings are added to each agent's query $Q[:,n]$ (along time) and to $K$, $V$ (along the text token sequence). \item \textbf{MHA and Update.} The MHA operation is performed independently for each agent against the shared textual context.
 The update is applied to all agents: $H'[:, n] = H[:, n] + \mathrm{MHA}(Q[:,n], K, V)$ for $n \in \{0, \dots, N-1\}$. \end{itemize}